How many days after birth should you take newborn photos? Prepare during pregnancy so you don't regret not taking them

 A good photographer prioritizes not overdoing it.

-It's perfectly tailored to the needs of mom and baby.
+It warmly adapts to the situation of mother and baby.

 There is absolutely no need to give up just because you are worried about your health.